Details

 Electrical

-• Added a 48-volt Mastervolt lithium battery bank, in preparation for installing OceanVolt electric motors, and to feed the house bank ($20,000)
+• New 48-volt Mastervolt lithium battery bank, in preparation for installing OceanVolt electric motors, and to feed the house bank ($20,000)

 • New 12-volt AGM battery house bank, with all the converters, controllers, new wiring, etc.